wp-plugins/wp-taxi-me/readme.txt

 == Changelog ==

+= 1.1.1 =
+* Added a simple caching on the site.
+* Fixed a bug which if checkboxes were unticked then they'd cause a display error in debug mode.

 = 1.1 =
-* Fixed a couple of warning in display mode.
+* Fixed a couple of warnings in display mode.
 * Added a "Button Text" filter.
-* Added a "Debug" Mode
+* Added a "Debug" Mode.

 = 1.0 =
 * First Release